 Abstract

-Describe the variation among ecological communities and find for their causes is a key task in ecological studies.
+Describing the variation among ecological communities and searching for their causes is a key task in ecological studies.
 Patterns of species replacement and richness differences along environmental gradients or biogeographic realms shed light on different ecological and evolutionary mechanisms acting on community structure.
-In aquatic ecosystems communities from different watershed are supposed to host distinct species, quantify and understand how much of these differences in species composition are affected by environmental and biogeographical factors is already an open question for these environments, particularly in the tropical region.
-In this work we investigate the patterns of taxonomic and phylogenetic composition of headwater streams of Paraná and Paraguay basins to understand how ecological and biogeographical factors affect the assembly of fish communities in these two basins.
+In aquatic ecosystems communities from different watersheds are supposed to host distinct species, quantify and understand how much of these differences in species composition are affected by environmental and biogeographical factors is already an open question for these environments, particularly in the tropical region.
+In this work, we investigated the patterns of taxonomic and phylogenetic composition of headwater streams of Paraná and Paraguay basins to understand how ecological and biogeographical factors affect the assembly of fish communities in these two basins.
 We quantified the taxonomic and phylogenetic beta-diversity by decomposing them into nestedness and turnover components.
 We showed that environmental and biogeographical history affected different aspects of headwater stream fish communities in different ways.
 Whereas the turnover of fish lineages is greater among streams located at different basins and with greater differences in water velocity, clade nestedness is higher among streams with greater differences in pH.
 Regarding taxonomic component, the high turnover was found among streams of different basins.
-Our results indicated an effect of biogeographical and local environmental factors acting different in determine the structure of the fish community in stream headwaters of this region.
+Our results indicated an effect of biogeographical and local environmental factors acting differently in determine the structure of the fish community in stream headwaters of this region.
 Depicting beta diversity among its different components allowed to shed light on different mechanisms acting on community assembly of headwater streams.

 Keywords: phylobetadiversity; tropical streams; community assembly; turnover; nestedness